koknat/dif/README.md

                           For example:
                               dif file -stdout <options> | another_script
                           If -stdin is given, then -stdout is assumed

        -keeptmp           Default behavior is to remove the tmp directory containing preprocessed files This option keeps it

+    Other features:
+        Automatically uncompresses files from these formats into intermediate files:
+            .gz
+            .bz2
+            .xz
+            .zip  (single files only)

+        Compares values inside .xls|.xlsm|.xlsx files  (if the Perl Spreadsheet::BasicRead module is installed)

+        Compares values inside .ods OpenOffice spreadsheet files  (if the Perl Spreadsheet::Read module is installed)

+        Attempts to compare text inside .pdf files  (if the Perl CAM::PDF module is installed)

     Default compare tool:
         The default compare GUI is kompare
         To change this, create the text file ~/.dif.defaults with one of these content lines:
             gui: gvimdiff
             gui: tkdiff
+            gui: kdiff3
             gui: kompare
             gui: meld
             gui: tkdiff